Traditional Persian residential architecture: Characteristics of traditional Persian residential architecture

-Furthermore, Persian houses in central Iran were designed to make use of an ingenious systems of wind catchers that create unusually cool temperatures in the lower levels of the building.
+Furthermore, Persian houses in central Iran were designed to make use of a system of wind catchers that create unusually cool temperatures in the lower levels of the building.
 Thick massive walls were designed to keep the sun's heat out in the summertime while retaining the internal heat in the winters.

 The courtyard of the Lari House in Yazd.

 The Tabatabaei residence, Kashan, mid-1800s.

-Persia's distinctive artistic heritage with efficient yet ancient technical know-how thus created houses and spaces whose features were aesthetic talars and roofscapes with intriguing light wells, as well as intricate window and mirror works, paintings, reliefs, and a beautifully crafted iwan amidst comfortable residential spaces in hot arid regions.
+Persian residential architecture in hot arid regions incorporated a range of features, including sunken sitting rooms (talar), roofscapes with light wells, intricate window and mirror work, paintings and reliefs, and iwans.

-Whereas the geometrical rigor seen in the works such as those in the Safavid era Isfahan invoke the perfect order of the celestial world, the vegetal ornamentation realized in the interiors of houses, testifies to the Persian love of gardens.
-And the stucco carvings, frescoes, and paintings executed by royal craftsmen, exemplify the level of Persian aesthetics.
+Geometric patterns were commonly seen, such as those featured the Safavid era buildings of Isfahan.
+Gardens and interior decorative plants were favorites.
+Houses could also feature stucco carvings, frescoes, and paintings made by royal craftsmen.